wangonya/wangonya.com/content/blog/stretch-smart-goals.md

   - productivity
 ---

-I\'ve been reading the book \"Smarter Faster Better\" by Charles Duhigg and in it, he gives a perspective on goal-setting that I found interesting.
+I've been reading the book \"Smarter Faster Better\" by Charles Duhigg and in it, he gives a perspective on goal-setting that I found interesting.